ReactionMechanismGenerator/ARC/docs/source/advanced.rst

 ARC is has fairly good auto-troubleshooting methods.

-However, at times a user might know in advance that a particular additional keywork is required for the calculation.
+However, at times a user might know in advance that a particular additional keyword is required for the calculation.
 In such cases, simply pass the relevant keyword in the ``initial_trsh`` (`trsh` stands for `troubleshooting`) dictionary passed to ARC::